Successful gap years require a strategy and this blog will help you avoid 5 gap year mistakes.

 Mistake #3: Only Planning the First Few Months

 Planning out an entire year may sound extreme, but you’ll thank yourself later.
-While you don’t need to have a detailed itinerary for every day of the year, outlining a roadmap will help you stay on track with your travels and make the most of your gap year.
+While you don’t need to have a detailed itinerary for every day of the year, outlining a roadmap will help you stay on track.
 Ideally, you’ll know where you’ll be during any given week in the year.

 When planning your year, aim to balance these essentials;

 - Purposeful activity e.g. working, volunteering, training or learning.
 This can be both at home and abroad.